smartdevicelink/sdl_app_library_guides/docs/Speech and Audio/Getting Microphone Audio/index.md

 SDL does not support an open microphone.
 However, SDL is working on wake-word support in the future.
 You may implement a voice command and start an audio pass thru session when that voice command occurs.
 !!!

+!!!
+NOTE
+[Manticore](https://smartdevicelink.com/resources/manticore/) [does not currently support](https://smartdevicelink.com/resources/manticore/#support-notes) the `PerformAudioPassThru` RPC used for getting microphone audio.
+!!!

 ## Starting Audio Capture
 Before you start an audio capture session you need to find out what audio pass thru capabilities the module supports.
 You can then use that information to start an audio pass thru session.